-One aspect of climate change that has influenced corporate strategy is regulatory uncertainty.
-During times of policy change, additional resources are strategically allocated as needed to proactively address issues including regulatory compliance and uncertainty.
+During times of policy change, additional resources are strategically allocated as needed to proactively address regulatory compliance and uncertainty.

-As part of its efforts to address regulatory change, and stakeholder expectations in relation to climate change, Husky strives to reduce facility emissions, including improving energy efficiency, minimizing fugitive emissions and mitigating flaring and venting.
+As part of its efforts to address regulatory change and stakeholder expectations in relation to climate change, Husky strives to reduce facility emissions through improving energy efficiency, minimizing fugitive emissions and mitigating flaring and venting.
 Emission reduction and energy efficiency opportunities are evaluated at the facility level.
 These projects enable Husky to manage emissions reduction obligations and aid in meeting facility intensity targets described in question CC3.
 Husky pursues offsets as a means to reduce emissions at facilities where GHG reductions are not regulated.